 You may start to feel a stretch in the lower back, just above the buttocks.
 To achieve a deeper stretch, simply bring your other leg up towards your body and then place your opposing ankle on your knee while pulling your supporting leg closer towards your chest.
 This will provide an incredibly deep stretch for those that are experiencing a significant amount of tightness in their lower back.

-If you have limited mobility and are looking for the best stretch to combat sciatica, knees to chest is quite possibly the easiest stretch imaginable.
+If you have limited mobility and are looking for the best stretch to combat sciatica, knees-to-chest is quite possibly the easiest stretch imaginable.
 Start by lying on your back and then slowly bring your knees towards your chest.
-Next, interlock your hands around your knees, while slowly deepening the stretch by pulling your knees closer to your chest.
+Next, interlock your hands around your knees while slowly deepening the stretch by pulling your knees closer to your chest.
 Many people enjoy rocking back and forth on their back during this stretch, as it can help to massage any tight spots that might not have presented themselves beforehand.

 You can even massage the muscles located in the lowest area of the back that can easily become sore from an overactive sciatic.
-Simply rock forwards and backwards until you locate the trigger points that are bothering you most.
+Simply rock forwards and backward until you locate the trigger points that are bothering you most.
 Then, focus your attention on your trigger point by increasing the amount of pressure applied to your lower back while rocking back and forth.
-You will begin to feel your muscle give way to continuous pressure, until it has finally relaxed completely.
+You will begin to feel your muscle give way to continuous pressure until it has finally relaxed completely.

 Sitting Spinal Twist

 Another great exercise for relieving back pain and sciatica at home is the sitting spinal twist.
 This simple stretch can help elongate and decompress the lower spine, allowing you to take pressure off of your sciatic for immediate relief.
 To complete a sitting spinal twist, start by sitting upright on the floor with your legs extended outward in front of you.
 Next, slide your right knee towards your chest and then place your right foot flatly on the floor on the other side of your left leg.

-If you are still experiencing a significant amount of pain after completing these stretches, consider stopping by ChiroNow Loveland for a walk-in adjustment.
+If you are still experiencing a significant amount of pain after completing these stretches, consider stopping by Chironow Loveland for a walk-in adjustment.
 We can accommodate patients of all ages and formulate patient-specific treatment plans to help address the pain and discomfort that is affecting you most.
 To learn more about our full range of services, visit our website or contact us today!
 We look forward to speaking with you!